IATI/iati-account-docs/docs/manage_organisation_users.rst

 * **Admin** - this is the highest permission level.
 In addition to editor permissions, admins can approve new users to join the organisation and set user permission levels.
 They can also update the public visibility of their organisation's data files.

-Admins can change another user's role at any time via their organisation's page.

-To do this, select a new option from the 'role' column dropdown menu for the intended user:
+Admins can change another user's role by editing it in the 'Users' table.
+Select a new option from the 'role' column dropdown menu for the intended user:

 .. figure:: images/change_user_role.png
     :width: 100 %
     :align: center
     :alt: Select from one of the "role" dropdown menu options to change a user's permissions

-Remember to save to ensure the change takes effect:
+Saving the change will make it effective immediately:

 .. figure:: images/save_user_role.png
     :width: 100 %